Read This First

 Prompt 3: Present 3 actual scientific experiments in which two variables were considered orthogonal, but later shown to be causally dependent.

-The central claim is this: The intersection of variables considered initially orthogonal (independent) but later found to be causally dependent is fascinating, often leading to significant shifts in understanding within various scientific fields.
+In plain terms: The intersection of variables considered initially orthogonal (independent) but later found to be causally dependent is fascinating, often leading to significant shifts in understanding within various scientific fields.

 Initial Assumption